 Luckily though, you don’t have to explain the entire how-to process anymore.
 You can use our easy-to-use Google Review Link Tool.

-If you want to make a really easy to remember Google review link for your business, it’s very simple to do.
+If you want to make a really easy to remember Google review link for your business, it’s very simple.
 For instance, let’s say you want this to be your review link:

 This is an added convenience because a URL like this is much easier to say when trying to tell it to someone in person or over the phone.